Mount Elbrus: Ski lifts

 Three ski lifts take visitors up to an altitude of 3,847 metres.

 Until the mid-2000s, the first section was provided by the Elbrouz-1 cable car, construction of which began in 1959.
 Starting from the Azaou road at 2,180 metres above sea level in the valley, it leads to the old viewpoint (Stari Krougozor) at an altitude of 2,970 metres; at the foot of the terminal tongue of the Mali glacier Azaou, which has retreated since the construction of the facility.
 Its length is 1,740 metres, with a drop of 650 meters.
 The second section, built in 1976, leads to the Mir station at an altitude of 3,470 metres.
 Its length is 1,800 metres, with a drop of 500 metres.
 Finally, the last stretch is a chairlift single-seater which then makes it possible to avoid an hour's walk for hikers to the Garabachi huts, at an altitude of 3,847 metres.
 Built in the late 1970s, it is 1,000 metres long, with a drop of 250 metres.

-In December 2006, the first section of the cable car is modernized to meet safety requirements, thanks to the construction of a new cable car in parallel with the existing one.
+In December 2006, the first section of the cable car was modernized to meet safety requirements, thanks to the construction of a new cable car in parallel with the existing one.
 In August 2009, a new cable car was built to reach the second section.
 On 27 December 2015, the gondola to go up the third section was put into service, thus becoming the second-highest gondola in Europe after that of Zermatt in Switzerland; which is 3,883 m high.
 Its capacity is 750 people per hour.

 The ski resort is busiest in April and May.